- Competitive Analysis

 What Metric You Should Pay Attention to Instead: Visit-to-Lead Conversion Rate

 Depending on your goals, there are a lot of other metrics that you should pay attention to other than bounce rate (dwell time, exit rate, bounce rate by landing page, etc. are all better metrics.).
-But for most small business owners, I would argue that visit-to-lead conversion rate is the most valuable website metric for you to monitor or dare I say obsess over?
+But for most small business owners, I would argue that visit-to-lead conversion rate is the most valuable website metric for you to monitor, track, and make marketing plans based on.

 If you’re a local business paying to promote your website online (through SEO, pay per click, etc.), you want to increase traffic in your service area.
 This traffic is more likely to be qualified and therefore more likely to convert into leads, sales, and revenue for your business.

 SEO and PPC both have clicks, conversions, and leads.
 However, a common misconception is that clicks are the same thing as leads.
 Think of it like this: you wouldn’t consider someone who briefly came into your business and then ran away yelling about how horrible it was a lead.
-Similarly (though less scary), you wouldn’t consider someone who came to your site for a brief period of time a lead.
+Similarly, you wouldn’t consider someone who came to your site for a brief period of time a lead.

 There are plenty of non-lead phone calls that your business likely receives each week: